 How to Fight a Murder Charge

-Being charged with a murder or homicide crime can be an intimidating experience.
+Being charged with murder or homicide crime can be an intimidating experience.
 Prosecutors and police often appear to have all the power.
 However, there are a number of approaches to fighting these types of charges, and a successful defense can result in no criminal outcome or a substantially reduced sentence.

 1. How to Fight Homicide Charges